vykt/libpwu/docs/markdown/functions.md

 ### mutation:
 ```
+new_mutation   : initialise a mutation structure
+del_mutation   : delete a mutation structure
-apply_mutations : apply mutations to an in-memory payload
+apply_mutation : apply a mutation to an in-memory payload
 ```